Know More About Triplett Analog VOM Meters

 - Follow the same technique to measure different parameters.

-How do you read an analog VOM meter?
+How do you read an analog meter?

 You can read an analog VOM meter using the following steps.